 - Brief background on the club; its teams, facilities, location (think of how this will be read and interpreted; cast yourself as the sponsor – how impressed would you be?)

 - Sponsorship assets and costs (from team kit sponsor to ground sponsor and Club handbook)

 - Benefits: not the same as the asset.
 So, a shirt sponsorship is the ‘asset’ but the fact that your team plays ECB Yorkshire League cricket, has a ground attendance of 500 and features weekly in the Cricket Paper are the benefits for a sponsor.

 Defining what your sponsor’s expectations are both in terms of budget, time and cost means a cricket club can think about how best to achieve that.

-Sending a proposal by post and email isn’t pushy; it’s smart.
+Sending a cricket club sponsorship letter by post and a summary by email isn’t pushy; it’s smart.
 Think of it as a job application.
 You wouldn’t send a CV then wait for the job offers to come flooding in.
 The reality is you’ll have to work harder for that end result and sponsorship is no different.